Cellular agriculture: Meat

 In 2013, professor Mark Post at Maastricht University pioneered a proof-of-concept for cultured meat by creating the first hamburger patty grown directly from cells.
 Since then, other cultured meat prototypes have gained media attention: SuperMeat opened a farm-to-fork restaurant called "The Chicken" in Tel Aviv to test consumer reaction to its "Chicken" burger, while the "world's first commercial sale of cell-cultured meat" occurred in December 2020 at the Singapore restaurant "1880", where cultured meat manufactured by the US firm Eat Just was sold.

 While most efforts in the space focus on common meats such as pork, beef, and chicken which comprise the bulk of consumption in developed countries, some new companies such as Orbillion Bio have focused on high end or unusual meats including Elk, Lamb, Bison, and the prized Wagyu strain of beef.
 Avant Meats has brought cultured grouper fish to market as other companies have started to pursue cultivating additional fish species and other seafood.

 The production process is constantly evolving, driven by multiple companies and research institutions.
 The applications of cultured meat have led to ethical, health, environmental, cultural, and economic discussions.
 In terms of market strength, data published by the non-governmental organization Good Food Institute found that in 2021 cultivated meat companies attracted $140 million in Europe alone.

-Currently cultured meat is served at special events and few high end restaurants, mass production of cultured meat has not started yet.

 In 2021, researchers presented a bioprinting method to produce steak-like cultured meat.

 In 2020, the world's first regulatory approval for a cultivated meat product was awarded by the Government of Singapore.
 The chicken meat was grown in a bioreactor in a fluid of amino acids, sugar, and salt.
 The chicken nuggets food products are ~70% lab-grown meat, while the remainder is made from mung bean proteins and other ingredients.
 The company pledged to strive for price parity with premium "restaurant" chicken servings.

+In June 2023, the United States Department of Agriculture's Food Safety and Inspection Service issued grants of inspection to UPSIDE Foods and GOOD Meat, the final step in a joint FDA–USDA regulatory process that allowed the first sales of cell-cultivated chicken in the United States.
+The FDA had previously issued "no questions" letters to UPSIDE Foods in November 2022 and to GOOD Meat in March 2023.
+The products were first sold at restaurants in San Francisco and Washington, D.C., in July 2023.

 Three flavors of Bored Cow milk (chocolate, vanilla and strawberry) with whey protein produced by Perfect Day.